dotnet/docs/docs/framework/migration-guide/how-to-determine-which-versions-are-installed.md

 For information about detecting the installed updates for each version of the .NET Framework, see [How to: Determine which .NET Framework updates are installed](how-to-determine-which-net-framework-updates-are-installed.md).

-## Detect .NET Framework 4.5 and above
+## Detect .NET Framework 4.5 and later versions

-The version of .NET Framework (4.5 and above) installed on a machine is listed in the registry at `HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\NET Framework Setup\NDP\v4\Full`.
+The version of .NET Framework (4.5 and later) installed on a machine is listed in the registry at `HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\NET Framework Setup\NDP\v4\Full`.
 If the `Full` subkey is missing, then .NET Framework 4.5 or above isn't installed.

 > [!NOTE]
 > The `NET Framework Setup` subkey in the registry path does *not* begin with a period.